gefendioglu/Cpp_Practices/Cpp_Practices/Big_O_Analysis.md

 - **Example**: Big O Analysis
   - Consider a simple function that returns the maximum value stored in an array of nonnegative integers.
 The size of the array is n.
   - What are the complexities of CompareToMax and CompareToAll functions?
     - In CompareToMax, each array element was compared once to a maximum value.
 Thus, the input items are each examined once, resulting in n examinations. --> O(n)
     - In CompareToMax, the best-case, average-case, and worst-case running times are identical.
 Regardless of the arrangement of the values in the array, the algorithm is always O(n).
     - In CompareToAll, this function may compare each of n elements to n other elements.
 Thus you have nxn examinations, so this is an O(n^2) algorithm.
-  - The analysis of CompareToAll
       - a worst-case scenario: the maximum value was at the end of the array ---> O(n^2)
       - an average case scenario: the largest value is in the middle
         - checking n(n/2) = n^2/2 times --> O(n^2/2) running time
         - the average case for CompareToAll is no better than the worst case ---> O(n^2)
       - a best-case scenario: the maximum value is at the beginning of the array
         - The maximum value is compared to all other values only once --> O(n)
   - As the array grows, the number of comparisons in CompareToAll becomes much larger than in CompareToMax
   - There is a check in CompareToMax to ensure that the array is not empty and a step that initializes the curMax variable.
 It may seem more accurate to call this an O(n + 2) function to reflect these extra operations.
 As n approaches infinity, the difference between n and n + 2 is insignificant, so the constant term can be ignored.